Ohio

 Go deeper with the Ohio guides

-The complete Ohio birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Ohio birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: August in Oklahoma · August in Oregon · August in Pennsylvania